jorgevallejo/clinic-tables-data/PEC3.md

 123 are non-integer numbers.

-Character variables correspond to descriptive data as: clinic name, city of the clinic, state, name of the medical director, and the disponibility of several services(oocyte donation, embryo donation, oocyte cryopreservation, embryo cryopreservation, services for single women, gestational carriers, if the clinic is a member of SART (Society for Assisted Reproductive Technology), and if the clinic owns an accredited embryology laboratory).
+Character variables correspond to descriptive data as: clinic name, city of the clinic, state, name of the medical director, and the availability of several services(oocyte donation, embryo donation, oocyte cryopreservation, embryo cryopreservation, services for single women, gestational carriers, if the clinic is a member of SART (Society for Assisted Reproductive Technology), and if the clinic owns an accredited embryology laboratory).
 Many of these variables will work as factors.

 Variables of type `integer`are:
 *OrderID*: unique identifier for each register.
-*ND\_NumIntentRet*: number of intended oocyte retrievals (excluyendo donors).
+*ND\_NumIntentRet*: number of intended oocyte retrievals (excluding donors).
 As in most of numerical variables in this table, this one is divided into five age categories, from less than 35 years old to more than 43 years old.